microsoft/vscode-react-native/README.md

   }
   ```

-### How to attach a running React Native for Windows application
+### How to attach to a running React Native for Windows application

 1. Add the `Attach to packager` configuration to `.vscode/launch.json` in your project